-For people living around 40o North latitude, the latest sunsets of the year happen in late June.
+For people living around 40o north latitude, the latest sunsets of the year happen in late June.
 And in the Southern Hemisphere, at 40o south latitude, it’s the year’s latest sunrises that happen around this time of year.
-That’s in spite of the fact that the Northern Hemisphere’s longest (or Southern Hemisphere’s shortest) day of the year falls about one week earlier, on the June solstice.
+That’s in spite of the fact that the Northern Hemisphere’s longest (or Southern Hemisphere’s shortest) day of the year fell about a week ago, on the June solstice.

 The year’s latest sunset always comes after the summer solstice, even though the exact date of the latest sunset depends on your latitude.
 Farther north – at Seattle – the latest sunset happens a few days before June 27.
 Farther south at Mexico City, the latest sunset won’t happen until early July.

 Want to know your date of earliest sunset?
 Try this custom sunrise/sunset calendar.

 The latest sunsets come after the summer solstice because the day is more than 24 hours long at this time of the year.